 With the year more than half over and fall and winter quickly approaching, I was thinking about some of my favorite albums from the year, and realized something: I haven’t been impressed with many new albums that came out this year.
-Sure, some singles piqued my interest, and I did enjoy a few albums (which I’ll share later this week), but overall, I felt underwhelmed.
+Sure, some singles piqued my interest, and I did enjoy a handful of albums here and there, but overall, I felt underwhelmed.
 So today, I’ll be sharing three albums that I was excited for, but ended up not living up to my expectations.

 Sweetener – Ariana Grande

 After the 2016 release of Dangerous Woman, which was packed with catchy, high-energy jams (like “Greedy,” “Into You,” and the eponymous “Dangerous Woman”), people had high expectations for Sweetener.
 The lead single, “No Tears Left To Cry,” was promising, playing with fun retro textures, and I even called it out on a Weekend Replay as a highlight of the week.
 But the rest of the album sadly doesn’t live up to the hype.
 It feels static, with no dynamics or songs that are overly exciting.
 Hints of throwback vibes are present in a few of the songs, but they never carry through.
 The rest of the time, the album falls into experimentation.
 Sometimes it works, sounding slick and ultra-modern, even futuristic, and sometimes it doesn’t and sounds downright strange; it doesn’t feel like it ever amounts to anything concrete.
 The lone standout is “Breathin,” but even that isn’t enough to save the album.

 Youngblood – 5 Seconds of Summer